andrew-yarmola/-verify-marg-sym/README.md

 The arithmetic used in this repository is a modified version of the one published in "Homotopy hyperbolic 3-manifolds are hyperbolic."
 In particular, we change the dimensionality and add complex conjugation.
-This produces an arithemtic with 8 real parameters.
+This produces an arithemtic with 8 real parameters which approximates functions from D^2 -> C^2, where D is the unit disk in C.
 Note, in "Homotopy hyperbolic 3-manifolds are hyperbolic," the authors use `CWEB` to generate the source code.
 For the new code in this repository, we chose not to use `CWEB` as this adds an additonal step and dependency.
 Discussion of the details of the code are in the appendix of the main paper.